RGaRo/datascience_basics/README.md

-# datascience_basics
+# ds-foundations
-This is a repo used for learning purposes
+This is a repo used for learning purposes, here you will find a lot about DataScience foundations